Quadratic Poisson brackets for the Camassa--Holm peakons

 The plan runs as follows:

 We recall in Section \ref{sec:PB} the original construction of the generalized Camassa--Holm peakons in \cite{AFR23}, and the reduction to the strict peakon Lax matrix formulation for the canonical Poisson structure.
 In Section \ref{sec:split_alg} we identify our structure as the result of a ``folding'' of another Lax representation denoted as ``halved algebra'' for reasons which will clearly appear.
-A quadratic Poisson structure is proposed for the halved algebra in Section \ref{sec:split_quad}, although not of the original type proposed in \cite{Magri}.
+A quadratic Poisson structure is also proposed for the halved algebra.
 In Section \ref{sec:quad-peakon} we identify the expected form of a quadratic $r$-matrix structure for a Lax matrix obtained by folding of an initial object on the lines of Section \ref{sec:split_alg}.
-We then compute the Poisson structure for the variables $(p_i, q_{jk} \equiv q_j-q_k)$ allowing to realize this quadratic structure from the giving of the Lax matrix and the $r$-matrix.
+We then compute the Poisson structure for the variables $(p_i, q_{jk} \equiv q_j-q_k)$ allowing to realize this quadratic structure from the giving of a Lax matrix and the $r$-matrix.
 As a by-product, we derive a quadratic structure for the Ragnisco–Bruschi extension of the Camassa–Holm peakons, and we again establish a link with the quadratic form of the strict peakon case.
+Section \ref{sec:hamil} is devoted to the dynamics associated to this quadratic structure.
+We compute the first Hamiltonians and determine the corresponding time evolution.
+Then, we present a conjecture on the general form of the transfer matrix and determine the cyclic variable appearing in the problem.
 We conclude in Section \ref{sec:conclu} on open problems.
-Two appendices present the technical derivation of Poisson brackets for the peakon variables and provide explicit formulas for selected transfer matrices.
+The appendix \ref{app:hamil} describes the Hamiltonian dynamics for the halved algebra, while two other appendices present the technical derivation of Poisson brackets for the peakon variables (appendix~\ref{appB}) and provide explicit formulas for selected transfer matrices (appendix~\ref{appC}).